calcut/gauldry-lab-data/docs.md

 advantage in terms of better access to all hardware functions (like interrupts), and execution speed (e.g. where millisecond scale timing matters).

-Perhaps the most critical factor is library availability (i.e. hardware drivers, extended software features) and documentation.
+Perhaps the most critical factor is library availability (i.e. software to interface easily with sensor/accessory boards, or extended software features) and documentation.
 Arduino and Circuitpython both excel in this area.
 For those looking to quickly integrate existing breakout/expansion boards, sensors, displays etc, having a library already written and tested will greatly reduce development time.
 Circuitpython is supported by Adafruit, a company that specialises in hobbyist electronics and sells a wide selection of compatible boards, all with Circuitpython drivers and "Learn Guides" for getting started.

 Arduino has been established for longer so has even more libraries, with the majority being well supported and documented.
 However, certain tasks may be